GluuFederation/docs-ce-prod/3.1.4/source/admin-guide/openid-connect.md

 ### Customizing scopes
 Similar to client registration, scopes can be customized using interception scripts.
 The interface can be found in oxTrust by navigating to `Configuration` > `Custom Scripts` > `Dynamic Scopes`.

-The sample dyanmic scope script is [available here](./sample-dynamic-script.py).
+The sample dynamic scope script is [available here](./sample-dynamic-script.py).

 ## Subject Identifier Types